mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

-Team members can work with this methods to get common expertise and empathize in end-users.
-By our design challenge "Create a favorite app for students" i would prefer the "qualitative interviews" method because you as students don't need a empathy map for students.
+Team members can work with this methods to ideate for possible solutions.
+By our design challenge "Create a favorite app for students" i would prefer the "brainstorming" method to create ideas, note and prioritize it in the selected Mural Template.

 ## Further Inputs